blorente/decorat/wiki/stories/the_promotion.md

 "You know I can't talk about it"

 "I know, I know.
-Just you've been... not yourself, lately.
+Just you've been... odd, lately.
 Not that I'm complaining about the raise" he said, raising the caffeine cup.
 "I reckon you've not got some proper shut-eye in a while."

 "Mhm...".
 I finished my cup, as we hurried inside the packed carriage.
 Jorrick shrugged.